cndragn/local-weather/README.md

 ## Features
   * View the weather at your current location.
-  * Icon changes depending on the weather (e.g. snowy mountain, hot desert)
+  * Icon changes depending on the weather (e.g. sunny, thunderstorms)
+  * Background changes colour depending the time of day
   * Toggle between Fahrenheit and Celsius.

 ## Technologies Used